Pol-Buitrago/SynthAVSR/README.md

-# Spanish-AVSR (Audiovisual Speech Recognition in Spanish)
+# Spanish-AVSR (Audiovisual Speech Recognition in Spanish) 🎤🇪🇸
-[Link to Paper - Coming Soon!]
+[Link to Paper - Coming Soon! 📄]

 ## Introduction
 Spanish-AVSR is an adaptation of AV-HuBERT for Audiovisual Speech Recognition (AVSR) specifically in the Spanish language.
 Based on **AV-HuBERT**, a self-supervised framework, this project aims to bridge the gap in AVSR technology for Spanish, achieving state-of-the-art performance in lip-reading, ASR, and audiovisual speech recognition for Spanish speakers.